A Note on Fractional DP-Coloring of Graphs: Introduction

 \begin{ques} If $G$ is $(a,b)$-DP-colorable and $c, d \in \N$ are such that $c/d > a/b$, must $G$ be $(c,d)$-DP-colorable? \end{ques}

 \begin{ques} If $G$ is $(a,b)$-DP-colorable, does it follow that $G$ is $(at,bt)$-DP-colorable for each $t \in \N$? \end{ques}

 Question~\ref{ques: Erdos2} is open.
-The answer to Question~\ref{ques: Erdos1} is no in a fairly strong sense\footnote{Thanks to an anonymous referee for this observation.}.
-In particular, Corollary 1.12 in~\cite{BK18} implies that for any positive real number $c$, there exist $a,b,k \in \N$ such that $k - a/b > c$, $G$ is not $k$-colorable (and therefore not $(k,1)$-DP-colorable), and $G$ is $(a,b)$-DP-colorable.
+We suspect the answer is no because of Dvo\v{r}\'{a}k, Hu, and Sereni's similar list coloring result~\cite{DH18}.
+The answer to Question~\ref{ques: Erdos1} is no in a fairly strong sense.
+In particular, Corollary 1.12 in~\cite{BK18} implies that for any positive real number $c$, there exist $a,b,k \in \N$ such that $k - a/b > c$, $G$ is not $k$-colorable (and therefore not $(k,1)$-DP-colorable), and $G$ is $(a,b)$-DP-colorable\footnote[4]{Thanks to an anonymous referee for this observation.}.
 By combining some known results, we quickly observe that the answer to Question~\ref{ques: Erdos1} remains no even if we restrict our attention to only bipartite graphs.

-\begin{pro} For each $k \geq 149$, there exists a $k$-degenerate bipartite graph, $G$, and $a, b \in \N$ such that: $k > a/b$, $G$ is not $(k,1)$-DP-colorable, and $G$ is $(a,b)$-DP-colorable \end{pro}
+\begin{pro} For each $k \geq 149$, there exists a $k$-degenerate bipartite graph $G$, and $a, b \in \N$ such that: $k > a/b$, $G$ is not $(k,1)$-DP-colorable, and $G$ is $(a,b)$-DP-colorable. \end{pro}